ionic-team/capacitor/core/systembars.md

 ## Android Note

 Due to a [bug](https://issues.chromium.org/issues/40699457) in some older versions of Android WebView (< 140), correct safe area values are not available via the `safe-area-inset-x` CSS `env` variables.
-This plugin will inject the correct inset values into CSS variables named `--safe-area-inset-x` that you can use as a fallback in your frontend syles:
+This plugin will inject the correct inset values into a new CSS variable(s) named `--safe-area-inset-x` that you can use as a fallback in your frontend styles:

 ```css
 html {